dimitar-4/ms2-memory-game/README.md

 5. TinyPNG
    - Used to compress the images for the backgraunds and the logos in the game.
 6. Bootstrap
-   - Bootstrap v4.5.3 to make the game responsive and provide code for the navigation menu.
+   - Bootstrap v4.5.3 to make the game responsive on different devices.
 7. Google Fonts
    - Used "Exo" and "Play" fonts for the project.
+8. Git
+   - Used for version control by Gitpod's terminal commit to Git and push to GitHub.
+9. GitHub
+   - GitHub is where the project is stored after being pushed from Git.
+10. jQuery

 ## Testing

+### Code Testing

+1. The HTML code is tested on [W3C Markup Validator](https://validator.w3.org/#validate_by_input) and no errors were shown.
+2. The CSS code is tested on [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were shown.

+### Device Testing

+### Links Testing

 ## Deployment